RndMnkIII/Analogizer/specification/Analogizer_specifications.md

 # Analogizer Specifications

 ## Hardware
 * Based on the ADV7123 RGB DAC.
 It uses 6 bits per color component.
-It can output with SOG.
+It can output video signal with SOG.
 Supports video frequencies up to 140MHz.
 * RGBS, RGsB, YPbPr, Y/C, RGBHV video output via VGA connector.
 * USB 3 connector for SNAC7 adapters that allows you to connect native game controllers. * Connects to the Analogue Pocket using the cartridge port.
 * External 5V power using USB3 C port.
 Necessary for powering the active Y/C adapter, activating RGB mode on TV with SCART and powering native game controllers.